TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

   This reference uses ``./typo3cms`` as the command to invoke.
 If you are on Windows, this will probably not work, there you need to use ``typo3cms.bat`` instead.
-  In composer based installations, the ``typo3cms`` binary will be located in the binary directory specified in the root composer.json (by default ``vendor/bin``)
+  In Composer based installations, the ``typo3cms`` binary will be located in the binary directory specified in the root composer.json (by default ``vendor/bin``)